Safecast/Ninja2/README.md

 It was designed specifically for SAFECAST Japan as a complement to the bGeigie.

 The board is cut to fit in Takachi box TW / TWN5-4-7.

+The microcontroller will use the Arduino Leonardo bootloader and the Freaklabs chibiArduino 802.15.4 stack.